Last Updated on 14 June 2024 by Cycloscope

 The first reason is undoubtedly the battery life, at least for the type of use that we make of it; if you only use your smartphone and you are in a big city or in unfamiliar roads you will be forced to consult the map often with the consequence that the phone’s battery, however good it may be, will be drained in a very short time.

 It is not always easy to find a place to recharge, especially if you are camping in the wild.
-Of course, there are battery packs or portable solar panels that can guarantee you a few days of battery life… but nothing will be comparable to the life of a GPS cycle-computer, which can reach up to 72 hours of juice in constant use.
+Of course, there are battery packs or portable solar panels that can guarantee you a few days of battery life… but nothing will be comparable to the life of a GPS cycle computer, which can reach up to 72 hours of juice in constant use.

 Another reason, which for some might not be so important but it’s vital to us, is the ability to save the tracks you rode with a high degree of detailed data.
 While most apps will allow you to do that, again you’ll struggle with the life of your phone’s battery, since recording tracks is a consuming activity.
 Of course, routes can also be imported from external devices, PCs, phones, tablets, or fellow GPS computers.

-Moreover, not less important, the GPS devices for outdoor use are almost indestructible, our Garmin fell several times from the mount on the handlebars in particularly bad roads, and a couple of times after the fall we also passed on it with the fully loaded bike, about 50 kilos, it has always survived and continued functioning properly.
+Moreover, not less important, the GPS devices for outdoor use are almost indestructible, our Garmin fell several times from the mount on the handlebars on particularly bad roads, and a couple of times after the fall we also passed on it with the fully loaded bike, about 50 kilos, it has always survived and continued functioning properly.

 So, in summary, the strengths of GPS for bikes are:

-• battery life;
+- battery life;

-• resistance to falls, impacts, and accidents in general;
+- resistance to falls, impacts, and accidents in general;

-• waterproofing;
+- waterproofing;

-• possibility to save, record and share tracks.
+- possibility to save, record, and share tracks.

 The only flaw of almost all GPS cycle computers is the screen scrolling sensitivity.
 Even on the most modern touch-screen devices, the responsivity is way far from the cheapest smartphones.
 With the difference though that they can be used even when wet or with gloves on.
 Besides this, touchscreens tend to wear out after a long (very long) use.

 It was so with our Garmin Oregon 400T, that we bought second-hand and used daily for at least 3 years.
 We paid 80€ but, in the long run, it was worth much more.
-No phone would never have lasted that long.
+No phone would ever have lasted that long.

 Pro tip: use apps on your smartphone or PC to create routes and itineraries, then import them to your GPS device and follow the track, or do your choices on the run.